sammedchougule/Stock-Insights/README.md

 ## Deploy on Vercel

+Google Finance Web Scraper
+This repository contains scripts to scrape and display real-time stock data from Google Finance.
+It includes data for all Nifty 50 stocks, as well as specific stocks based on user input.
+The project is built using JavaScript, with Puppeteer as the primary web-scraping library.

+Project Overview
+This project aims to:

+Gather real-time stock data from Google Finance.
+Display data dynamically on a Next.js website styled with Tailwind CSS.

+Fetches data for all Nifty 50 stocks and stores it in Redis.
+Fetches data for a specific stock based on the stock symbol.

+The scripts are set to update every 30 seconds to ensure near real-time stock data.
+Frontend Display

+The frontend of the project is built with Next.js, providing server-rendered pages for better performance.
+Tailwind CSS: Provides responsive and attractive styling.

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.